AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * The 500 USD upfront cost would begin on March-April.

+* For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

 ### Definitions

 * Third-Party Consultants are employees taht uses DataPredict but are not employed by: